ztjcfujikawa/playmachine/README.md

 1. Click the [![Deploy to Cloudflare](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/dreamhartley/gemini-proxy-panel) button above.
 2. Follow the prompts from Cloudflare to complete the deployment process, authorizing access to your GitHub repository.
 3. After deployment, you will need to perform the necessary **Post-Deployment Configuration**.
+    *   Note: This project is currently under development.
+Using the "Deploy to Cloudflare" one-click deployment might prevent receiving future updates.

 ### Method 2: Automatic Deployment via GitHub Actions(Recommended)

-This method is suitable for users who want to manage the code in their own forked repository and automatically update the deployment via `git push`.
+This method is suitable for users who want their worker to automatically sync updates from the original repository.

 1.  **Fork the Repository**:
     *   Click the "Fork" button in the upper right corner of this repository to fork it to your own GitHub account.